bt3gl/building_blog/content/crl_ocsp.md

 * by a communication protocol named **Online Certificate Status Protocol** (OCSP), which allows a system to check with a CA for the status of a single certificate without pulling the entire CRL.

 While CRLs are long lists and OCSP only deals with a single certificate, they are both methods of getting signed statements about the status of a certificate; and they both present issues concerning privacy, integrity, and availability.
-In this post I discuss some of these issues and I review possible alternatives.
+In this post, I discuss some of these issues and I review possible alternatives.